eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

       image: iofog/controller:2.0.0
 ```

-To learn more about `LocalControlPlane`, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#local-control-plane).
+To learn more about the `LocalControlPlane` kind, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#local-control-plane).

 ## Controller